 Trust Wallet Supported Cryptocurrencies

-You can see the current list of cryptocurrencies supported here and some also listed below;
+You can see the current list of cryptocurrencies supported here, and some are also listed below;

 Trust Wallet Fees